 Even since CtC, many of those who had become invested in prior misunderstandings have refused to abandon them.
-This may be due to issues of personal pride, or because until the truth revealed in CtC becomes universally-known, there is money to be made selling "silver bullets" and snake oil to the uneducated, or for even more unscrupulous reasons.
+This may be due to issues of personal pride, or because until the truth revealed in CtC becomes universally-known, there is money to be made selling "silver bullets" and snake oil to the uneducated.

 Thus, the records are full of "challenges" to the conventional understanding of the income tax that HAVE been "ruled against", and properly so.
 Don't make the mistake of confusing these misunderstandings or their consequences with CtC, or be misled by the pronouncements of those who conflate the two, as many so-called "tax experts" whose livelihoods depend on the maintenance of the status quo (and who either haven't ever actually read CtC, or don't want you to) are wont to do.
 The actual evidence is presented above for you to examine for yourself-- trust your own eyes.